Answers to common questions about Zen-Journal

 The essence of Zen is total union with the present moment; you’re not daydreaming about your date on Friday, you are right here, right now.
 If you’re taking the time to read this answer without distraction, you are totally present and experiencing Zen.
 ZenJo promotes this mindful experience with its minimal design and simple, straightforward practices.

 When I created Zen-Journal, I wanted an analog system that brought the same mindful awareness to my journaling and planning practices as I experienced in my meditation practice.
-Zen is the school of Buddhism that most resonates with me and is informed the writing of my memoir, The Practical Buddhist.
+Zen is the school of Buddhism that most resonates with me and informed the writing of my memoir, The Practical Buddhist.

 4- What’s required to get started with ZenJo?